UP959846/Plagiarism-Detection-Tool/README.md

 By describing server.js, it provides an overview of how my program is structures and where things take place.
 The only part left out was an overview of my database.
 All database files are stored in the directory "sql database", there is a file for each of the databases.

-1. Files database - this database is where all records all files and there information is stored. ("files.db")
+1. Files database - this database is where records of all files and their information is stored. ("files.db")
 2. Users database - this database is where all user records and their information are stored. ("user.db").

 In this folder along with the databases themselves is a file for each database which handles all sql CRUD API operations.
 These files are written as modules so I could require them in the routing files.
 (In my HTTPS requests).